digicademy/epigraf/docs/user/administration/databases.md

 1. Click `Create database` in the footer
 3. Name your database, e.g. `movies`
-4. Select a preset, we recomment the `Example movie database` for getting started.
+4. Select a preset, we recommend the `Example movie database` for getting started.
 5. Save

 The example movies database is now available in the database list.